genoni-studio/nextjs-tailwind-4/README.md

 }
 ```

+By using the `@utility` function, Tailwind will be aware of this class and will include it in the autocomplete.
+And like all Tailwind classes, this CSS won't be included in the bundle if the class is not used.

 ## Custom classes

-Entirely new classes can be added:
+Similar to above, entirely custom classes can be added:

 ```css
 @utility foobar {
   background: purple;
 }
 ```

-By using the `@utility` function, Tailwind will be aware of this class and will include it in the autocomplete.
-And like all Tailwind classes, this CSS won't be included in the bundle if the class is not used.

 ## Editor setup